-The Company expects each of the proposals to be approved by the stockholders.
+The Company expects each of the proposals recommended by the Board (Proposals 1 and 2) to be approved by the stockholders.
 The Board has been informed that J. Frank Harrison, III intends to vote an aggregate of 1,004,394 shares of Coca-Cola Consolidated Class B Common Stock (representing 20,087,880 votes and an aggregate of 70.6% of the total voting power of Coca-Cola Consolidated Common Stock and Class B Common Stock together as of the record date):

-- "FOR" the election of each of the 11 director nominees nominated by the Board of Directors; - "FOR" the approval, on an advisory basis, of Coca-Cola Consolidated's named executive officer compensation in fiscal 2022; - "3 YEARS" for the advisory vote on the frequency of future advisory votes to approve Coca-Cola Consolidated's named executive officer compensation; - "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP to serve as Coca-Cola Consolidated's independent registered public accounting firm for fiscal 2023; and - "FOR" the approval of the amendment to Coca-Cola Consolidated's Restated Certificate of Incorporation to limit the personal liability of certain senior officers of Coca-Cola Consolidated as permitted by recent amendments to the DGCL.
+- "FOR" the election of each of the 12 director nominees nominated by the Board of Directors; - "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP to serve as Coca-Cola Consolidated's independent registered public accounting firm for fiscal 2024; and - "AGAINST" the stockholder proposal requesting an annual public report on Coca-Cola Consolidated's efforts to prevent harassment and discrimination in the workplace.